 1. Pay only for the data you need

 The right plan should give you all the data you need, no more no less.
-Think of Goldilocks and go for the “just right” data amount to cover your internet habits.
+Think of Goldilocks, and go for the “just right” data amount to cover your internet habits.
 Not sure how much data you use?
 Not a problem.
-You can check your monthly bill or download the free app Data Tracker.
+You can check your monthly bill.

 If you’ve got a big monthly bill, but you’re mostly on Wi-Fi, you could be paying for more data than you use.
-Picking a lower tier of data will likely save you money and switching to another carrier’s plan may save you even more, especially if you consider one of the value-driven prepaid providers.
+Picking a lower tier of data will likely save you money.
+Switching to another carrier’s plan may save you even more, especially if you consider one of the value-driven prepaid providers.

-If you’re often going over your data amount, you could consider a plan with more data, but before you shell out money for the “upgrade” consider comparing prices among the providers.
-Often great deals are found with prepaid carriers that use the major carriers’ networks but offer lower prices.
+If you’re often going over your data amount, you could consider a plan with more data.
+But before you shell out money for the “upgrade,” consider comparing prices among the providers.
+Great deals can be found with prepaid carriers that use the major carriers’ networks but offer lower prices.

 2. Pay only for the services you use

-Unfortunately, monthly bills are often riddled with extra fees for add-on features such as additional cloud storage, roadside assistance and technical support that you don’t use or could already be covered by your other paid subscriptions.
-Businesses like Amazon Prime, Costco or AAA often include these types of features with their paid memberships.
+Monthly bills may be riddled with extra fees for add-on features, such as additional cloud storage, roadside assistance and technical support that you don’t use, or that could already be covered by your other paid subscriptions.
+Businesses like Amazon Prime or Costco include these types of features with their paid memberships.

 Also, if you’re paying extra on your phone bill to set parental controls on your child’s phone, know that your child’s device probably already comes with restriction options — both Apple iOS and Android operating systems offer basic monitoring options.
-Third-party software also offers more options like usage time limits and GPS tracking often at a lower price than your carrier.n
+Third-party software also offers more options such as usage time limits and GPS tracking often at a lower price than your carrier.

 3. Drop your phone insurance

-If your phone is already paid for in full or is an older model, it may not be worth the extra $11 (the average monthly fee) for insurance.
+If your phone is already paid for in full or is an older model, it may not be worth the extra money for insurance.
 Before you pay, it’s good to know the ins and outs of phone insurance.
 Also, you may be able to insure your phone under your home insurance policy.

 4. Ditch international rates and try free networking apps instead